This webpage is hosted by FOCA, on behalf of our member group. Please connect with them using the links below.

 The GLRA supports healthy lake initiatives and good environmental stewardship and continues to participate in the Lake Partners Program, ongoing water quality monitoring and “Shoreline Steward” programs.

-As outlined in our Lake Plan (download a PDF copy, at right) we work to advance plans to restore the natural shoreline and manage a healthy lake ecosystem, while enjoying the use of the Lake and supporting the interests of the residents around the Lake.
+As outlined in our GLRA Lake Plan (download PDF, 4 pages) we work to advance plans to restore the natural shoreline and manage a healthy lake ecosystem, while enjoying the use of the Lake and supporting the interests of the residents around the Lake.

 We hope Gould Lake will continue to be a place where water quality, wildlife habitat, and recreational opportunities are maintained for present and future generations.